From Moral Issues that Divide Us

 According to Feinberg, then, for an expression to be worthy of censorship, it must pass all four of these conditions.
-But, in a society like ours with a wide variety of cultures and belief systems, it will be difficult to find many offensive expressions that can meet all four conditions.
+But, in a society like ours with a wide variety of cultures and belief systems, it will be difficult to find many offensive expressions that can meet all four.
 Take Ofili’s The Holy Virgin Mary: yes it probably passed the second and third conditions since many people were unavoidably offended by it, without having to witness it first hand, either voluntarily or involuntarily.
 However, it probably failed the first and fourth conditions.
 The magnitude of the offense was likely limited to members of religious groups who especially revere Mary, such as conservative Catholics.
 Also, the most extreme reactions were voiced by—or influenced by—conservative religious leaders who, by their very job descriptions, are often abnormally susceptible to offense.
 In a more Catholic-dominated country, such as Ireland or Italy, maybe all four criteria of offense would have been met to justify censoring Ofili’s painting.
 Not so in the U.S.

 PUBLIC POLICY ISSUES

-Laws defending free speech were virtually nonexistent until modern times, and it is perhaps only within the past century that they’ve come to resemble the robust system that we know today.
-We’ve seen that for a short time ancient Athenians permitted a type of free speech that was restricted to their legislative assembly.
+Laws defending free speech were virtually nonexistent until modern times, and it is perhaps only within the past century that they have come to resemble the robust system that we know today.
+We have seen that for a short time ancient Athenians permitted a type of free speech that was restricted to their legislative assembly.
 But the Hellenistic, Roman and medieval empires that followed routinely censored publications that, on their judgments, undermined the ideological values and cohesiveness of their domains.
 The writings from the ancient world that have come down to us represent only a fraction of the total literary output of their time, and the survivors are those which, for the most part, passed the censors’ scrutiny.
-It was only in the 17th and 18th centuries that a handful of European countries set the groundwork for legally protected free speech.
+It was only in the seventeenth and eighteenth-centuries that a handful of European countries set the groundwork for legally protected free speech.

 Legally Protected Free Speech